 - 3.1 Under Financial Procedure Rules the Chief Finance Officer is responsible for selecting the Council's accounting policies, including any changes to these policies and ensuring they are applied accurately and consistently.
-The accounting policies are presented to this committee as the committee charged with governance and with specific responsibility for reviewing the statement of accounts (including consideration of whether appropriate accounting policies have been followed). - 3.2 Each year as part of the development of the Statement of Accounts the content of the accounting policies is reviewed to ensure that they reflect the requirements of the Code and remain relevant to the Council. - 3.3 The accounting policies for the 2019/20 Statement of Accounts are detailed in Appendix 1.
-There have been no changes to the accounting policies in 2019/20. - 3.4 Members are reminded that, by statute, the preparation of draft accounts has to be completed by 31st May and the audited statements need to be published by 31st July following the relevant year end.
+The accounting policies are presented to this committee as the committee charged with governance and with specific responsibility for reviewing the statement of accounts (including consideration of whether appropriate accounting policies have been followed). - 3.2 Each year as part of the development of the Statement of Accounts the content of the accounting policies is reviewed to ensure that they reflect the requirements of the Code and remain relevant to the Council. - 3.3 The accounting policies for the 2020/21 Statement of Accounts are detailed in Appendix 1.
+There have been no changes to the accounting policies in 2020/21 other than some wording adjustments (highlighted in the Appendix). - 3.4 Members are reminded that, by statute, the preparation of draft accounts have to be completed by 31st May and the audited statements need to be published by 31st July following the relevant year end, however MHCLG are currently consulting on proposed amendments to the Accounts and Audit Regulations 2015 to move the date to 30th September for a period of 2 years for the accounts 20/21 and